Criminal hacker involved in call hacking, call spoofing and other illegal acts.

 Wangiri Fraud

 Wangiri is a Japanese word for “one and cut.”
-The wangiri fraud tactic places outbound calls to random numbers and hangs up after the first ring.
+The Wangiri fraud tactic places outbound calls to random numbers and hangs up after the first ring.
 The bad actors use numbers from high-cost destinations so when someone returns the call, the bad actors try to keep them on the phone as long as possible to rack up the costs.

 Spoofing Fraud